Do you take vitamin D? Many of us do, especially those who have conditions where the body doesn’t produce enough vitamin D on its own.

 Vitamin D is a fat-soluble vitamin that is the same as vitamin D that is found in food.
 It’s used as a dietary supplement for those who don’t get enough vitamin D in their diet or for people who have conditions that keep their body from making enough vitamin D.

 This is an important vitamin, as it helps the body to absorb calcium for normal bone growth and to prevent muscle spasms and cramps.
+It is also responsible for increasing intestinal absorption of magnesium and phosphate, all important for the healthy maintenance of teeth, muscles and bones.
 Vitamin D also helps older people keep from developing osteoporosis.
-What’s more, the vitamin works to reduce inflammation and modulate cell growth, neuromuscular and immune function, and more.
+What’s more, the vitamin works to reduce inflammation and modulate cell growth, neuromuscular and immune function.

 While vitamin D is healthy for us, what happens if our cat eats vitamin D?